History

 2018

 Horry County, SC schools win ENR Magazine Best in the Southeast.
 These five (5) ENERGY POSITIVE schools were delivered Design-Build.
-They each produce more energy than they consume on an annual basis.
+On an annual basis, each school produces more energy than it consumes..

 2020